CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-content-safety.md

 By the end of this lab, you will be able to:

-- Create and configure a project in Azure AI Foundry.
+- Task 1: Create and configure a project in Azure AI Foundry.
-- Use Azure AI Content Safety to moderate text content.
+- Task 2: Use Azure AI Content Safety to moderate text content.

 ## Exercise 1: Explore Content Safety in Azure AI Foundry